Gosfilmofond: History

+The name Gosfilmofond is an abbreviation of three words: Gosudarstvennyi (Государственный, meaning "of the State"), film (фильм, "a film" in the sense "a movie"), and fond (фонд, "a fund or foundation").
 The idea of creating a national film archive was actively discussed by filmmakers in 1920s.
 The basis of Gosfilmofond was a unique collection of old films, rescued by film historian Sergei Komarov.
 It was a collection of silent films, which, by the efforts of Komarov, were moved to the State Technical College of Cinematography.
 Later these films became a part of Gosfilmofond Collection.

-On October 2, 1935, the Organizational Bureau decided to create a film-negative fund, because of a poor conditions of storage for films and other cinema materials.
+On 2 October 1935, the Organizational Bureau decided to create a film-negative fund, because of a poor conditions of storage for films and other cinema materials.
 In 1936 it was proposed to the Directorate-General of the cinema-photo industry to build a central vault for negatives in Moscow.

 Firstly, it was decided to build the storage on the territory of the Mosfilm film studio.
 But then it was moved to the village of Belye Stolby near Moscow.
 The construction began in 1937.

 The official opening of Gosfilmofond was in 1948.

-On March 18, 1966, the profile cinema 'Illusion' in Moscow was opened especially for showing movies from the archive in one of the famous Stalinist skyscrapers.
+On 18 March 1966, the profile cinema 'Illusion' in Moscow was opened especially for showing movies from the archive in one of the famous Stalinist skyscrapers.
 The film-premiere was The Battleship Potemkin by Sergei Eisenstein.

 In 1993, by the decree of the President of the Russian Federation, the Gosfilmofond was included in the State collection of especially valuable objects of cultural heritage.

 In 1998, the Gosfilmofond became a member of the Association of European Cinematheques, which is patronized by the Council of Europe.